content-services/zest/release/docs/ContainerContainerPullThroughDistributionResponse.md

 HasPulpCreated returns a boolean if a field has been set.

-### GetRepository
+### GetContentGuard

-`func (o *ContainerContainerPullThroughDistributionResponse) GetRepository() string`
+`func (o *ContainerContainerPullThroughDistributionResponse) GetContentGuard() string`

-GetRepository returns the Repository field if non-nil, zero value otherwise.
+GetContentGuard returns the ContentGuard field if non-nil, zero value otherwise.

-### GetRepositoryOk
+### GetContentGuardOk

-`func (o *ContainerContainerPullThroughDistributionResponse) GetRepositoryOk() (*string, bool)`
+`func (o *ContainerContainerPullThroughDistributionResponse) GetContentGuardOk() (*string, bool)`

-GetRepositoryOk returns a tuple with the Repository field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetContentGuardOk returns a tuple with the ContentGuard field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetRepository
+### SetContentGuard

-`func (o *ContainerContainerPullThroughDistributionResponse) SetRepository(v string)`
+`func (o *ContainerContainerPullThroughDistributionResponse) SetContentGuard(v string)`

-SetRepository sets Repository field to given value.
+SetContentGuard sets ContentGuard field to given value.

-### HasRepository
+### HasContentGuard

-`func (o *ContainerContainerPullThroughDistributionResponse) HasRepository() bool`
+`func (o *ContainerContainerPullThroughDistributionResponse) HasContentGuard() bool`

-HasRepository returns a boolean if a field has been set.
+HasContentGuard returns a boolean if a field has been set.

-### SetRepositoryNil

-`func (o *ContainerContainerPullThroughDistributionResponse) SetRepositoryNil(b bool)`

- SetRepositoryNil sets the value for Repository to be an explicit nil

-### UnsetRepository
-`func (o *ContainerContainerPullThroughDistributionResponse) UnsetRepository()`

-UnsetRepository ensures that no value is present for Repository, not even an explicit nil
 ### GetRemote

 `func (o *ContainerContainerPullThroughDistributionResponse) GetRemote() string`